 It is always joyful to hear professional British actors mispronounce Norwegian proper names, but being a compatriot of Henrik Ibsen is helpful in other ways too when you go to see his plays performed in English.
 The translation and subsequent adaptation may illuminate a specific aspect of the text, but it can also deprive the play of the charm or intensity that can be found in the original.
 This is something I always enjoy picking apart, and seldom is there more to pick apart than with Ibsen’s Hedda Gabler, a late 19th century emotional thriller brim-full of subtle yet gut-wrenching intrigues.

 The play details a few days in the life of Hedda Gabler, a woman trapped in a loveless marriage to the academic Jørgen Tesman.
 Constricted by the expectations placed on her gender (the play was first performed in Germany in 1891), Hedda, when not toying with the pistols inherited from her father, finds no other way of channelling her sharp intelligence than by manipulating, and eventually destroying those around her.
 The theatre program includes Ibsen’s preliminary notes for the play, one of which reads: “Women have no influence in public affairs.
 So they want to influence individuals spiritually.”
-The themes of spiritual influence as well as intellectual stimulation are recurring throughout the play, and constitute one of the plot’s major conflicts.
+The themes of spiritual influence as well as intellectual stimulation (or lack thereof) are recurring throughout the play, and constitute one of the plot’s major conflicts and eventual breaking points.